msdx321/RT-Bench/docs/source/4-Documentation_rules.markdown

 - [Doxygen Awesome](https://github.com/jothepro/doxygen-awesome-css) (will be set up automatically)
 - A working internet connection

-For [Nix](https://nixos.org/) users a flake and a [direnv](https://direnv.net/) environment are available to make sure that all the dependencies are satisfied.
+For [Nix](https://nixos.org/) users a nix shell and a [direnv](https://direnv.net/) environment are available to make sure that all the dependencies are satisfied.

 ## Build targets